 But the reality is the world is changing.
 Technology is progressing quickly and there are increasing external pressures on transport and road networks across the world.

 Australia is currently one of the worst equipped nations in the world to take advantage of electric transport.
-Our current EV fleet is minute and our supporting infrastructure is almost non-existent.
-Without taking crucial steps now Australia will be left behind and the impact on our economy and local communities will be dire.
-That is one of the reasons why the NRMA is building a fast-charging network across regional NSW and the ACT.
+Our current EV fleet is small and our supporting infrastructure is not nearly sufficient at this time.
+Without taking crucial steps now, Australia will be left behind and the impact on our economy and local communities will be dire.
+That is one of the reasons why the NRMA is building a fast-charging network.